 The research is clear.
 A slow checkout process causes anxiety and often results in shopping cart abandonment.
 And a complex checkout process will do the same.
-Design your checkout process for ultimate simplicity and conversions will increase – guaranteed.
+Design your checkout process for ultimate simplicity, and conversions will increase – guaranteed.
 Here’s how Amazon does it:

-- prominent add-to-cart buttons
+- Prominent add-to-cart buttons

-- a 1-click shopping process
+- A one-click shopping process

 - Keeping items in the cart so you can resume the transaction anytime you visit the site.

 You can also help the process with a checkout progress bar and clear buttons indicating when it’s time to move to the next step.